Freelance writer based in Gaziantep, Turkey

-The Canadian government no longer has quotas specific to Syrians, but reported it had “applications for 20,000 sponsored Syrian refugees” still to process.
+The Canadian government no longer has quotas specific to Syrians, but as of December 2017, IRCC reported it had “applications for 20,000 sponsored Syrian refugees” still to process.
 The UNHCR estimates that over five million Syrians are still in need of resettlement from countries outside of Syria, while over six million remain internally displaced.

 Klaas Kraay, a professor at Ryerson and congregant at Beaches Presbyterian, worries “that the government has calculated that there is little further political benefit to be extracted from our response to the worldwide refugee crisis — and that, for this reason, Canada will do far, far less than it can.”

 Like Yassin, Sinjab’s judicial review is pending.
 Taleb waits in Istanbul while IRCC weighs his answer to their fairness letter.
 Everyone he knows who received that same fairness letter was already ruled inadmissible.
 Musa and his family wait in limbo on a decision as well.